Rate equation limit for a combinatorial solution of a stochastic aggregation model: Exact validity for the classical kernels

 Let us now check that for the three classical cases, the solution given by (\ref{eq:20}) indeed corresponds to the known exact solution.
 In all cases, the quantities $\xi_j$ defined in (\ref{eq:11}) and the corresponding generating function $G(w)$ defined in (\ref{eq:19a}) are known exactly, so that verifying the correctness of the solution (\ref{eq:20}) is in principle straightforward.

 Let us consider the case of the multiplicative kernel, since the average $n_j$ for the other two can be expressed in terms of binomial coefficients, for which the results are readily obtained.

+{ In the following we perform the computations reqired to evaluate the BPA solution, but all steps are part of the standard approach to solving the multiplicative kernel, as reviewed, for instance, in \cite{ley03}}.
 It follows from the recursion relation (\ref{eq:11}), that the generating function for the $\xi_j$, namely $G(w)$, satisfies the ordinary differential equation:

 This has the unique implicit solution

 We now substitute (\ref{eq:32}) into

 and minimize with respect to $G$.
 One obtains